godotengine/godot-docs/tutorials/io/encrypting_save_games.rst

 assign the items and currency without effort?
 That would be terrible, because it would help players consume the content much faster, and therefore run out of it sooner than expected.
-If that happens, they will have nothing that avoids them to think, and the tremendous agony of realizing their own irrelevance would again take over their life.
+If that happens, they will have nothing that prevents them from thinking, and the tremendous agony of realizing their own irrelevance would again take over their life.

 No, we definitely do not want that to happen, so let's see how to